 You can create this homemade dinner favorite without all the carbs.
 Here are the simple ingredients for the best gluten-free cheese biscuits ever:

-- Almond flour (fine grind is best)
+- Almond flour – fine grind is best

-- Baking powder
+- Baking powder – gives them a little lift

-- xanthan gum – contributes to a smooth, bready texture.
-It’s optional, but I really like to use it here.
-If you’re not familiar with this ingredient, learn all about it in my What is Xanthan Gum Ingredient Spotlight.
+- Xanthan gum – contributes to a smooth, bready texture.
+It's optional, but I really like to use it here.
+If you're not familiar with this ingredient, learn all about it in my What is Xanthan Gum Ingredient Spotlight.

-- Salt and pepper
+- Salt and pepper – brings the flavors together

 Is almond flour a low-FODMAP flour?